-The top ranked school in the U.S. for Statistics is University of California - Berkeley.
-Students who graduate from the Statistics program earn an average of $57,451 in their early career salary, and $136,545 in their mid-career salary.
+University of California - Berkeley is a good choice for students pursuing a Statistics degree.
+Students who graduate from the Statistics program earn an average of $63,700 in their early career salary, and $63,700 in their mid-career salary.
 The location in a major urban center is great for young people seeking ample possibilities for networking, adventure, and exploration.

 Around 78.0% of UC Berkeley applicants send their SAT scores, which average around 1,405.
 You might want to invest in an ACT prep course before taking the exam since the usual ACT score is 32.
-Learn more to see how well UC Berkeley ranks in other categories.
+Interested in learning more about University of California - Berkeley's campus?
+Go on a virtual tour.

-You will get a high-return on your education investment with University of California - Santa Barbara, due to the fact its net price of $25,177 is an excellent value.
+This school is thought to be a great option for veterans.
 International students from over 46 countries are represented at this school.
 If you are interested in knowing more, you will find every one of University of California - Santa Barbara's rankings here.

-Is safety on campus a concern?
-You are going to be happy to know that Brigham Young University - Provo is known for a low crime rate.
+For those who would like to carry on after earning a bachelor's degree, Brigham Young University - Provo has graduate programs available.
 The student body at Brigham Young University - Provo is very diverse and welcomes undergraduates from over 49 U.S. states and 42 nations around the world.
 Where is Brigham Young University - Provo doing the best?
 Check out all the school's rankings.